-Let’s be clear; we’re not talking about ending plastic, but rather ending plastic pollution.
-The durability, longevity, and cost-effectiveness of some types of plastics make them essential materials that can solve practical problems and improve lives.
-But the very qualities that make plastics valuable also make them an ecological hazard because, unfortunately, there has never been a clear strategy to deal with all the waste and pollution that they create.
+Our planet has a plastic problem.
+The durability, longevity, and cost-effectiveness of plastics make them essential materials that can solve practical problems and improve lives, but the very qualities that make plastics valuable also make them an ecological hazard because there has never been a global strategy to deal with all the waste and pollution that they create.

 Plastic is an umbrella term for a large variety of man-made materials.
 The first plastics were invented around the turn of the twentieth century.
-They were initially used industrially and later in the military during World War II.
+They were initially used in industry, then in the military during World War II.
 During the post-war boom, the household use of plastic really took off.

-The most common type of contemporary plastic is made by heating petroleum products to high temperature in order to create strongly bonded chains of molecules called polymers.
-The almost limitless adaptability (of shape, size, weight, and durability, for instance) of these synthetic polymers is what makes plastics so widely used (from medical devices to aeroplanes) and useful to human lives.
-However, it’s their chronic overuse for the sake of convenience that is resulting in the pollution crisis we are now facing.Many plastics (and certainly the most common, and cheapest) don’t biodegrade naturally, meaning that almost all the plastic (79%, according to the BBC) ever produced on Earth is still with us.
+The most common type of contemporary plastic is made by heating petroleum products to high temperatures in order to create strongly bonded chains of molecules called polymers.
+The almost limitless adaptability (of shape, size, weight, and durability) of these synthetic polymers is what makes plastics so widely used (from medical devices to aeroplanes) and useful to human lives.
+However, their chronic overuse for the sake of convenience is resulting in the pollution crisis we are now facing.Many plastics don’t biodegrade naturally, meaning that almost all the plastic (79%, according to the BBC) ever produced on Earth is still with us.
 It may seem like recycling is a good solution, but only a very small portion of all the plastic produced is actually recycled.
-The rest ends up in landfills by the billions of tonnes or may make its way to one of five massive garbage gyres in the world’s oceans.
+The rest ends up in landfills by the billions of tonnes, or may make its way to one of five massive garbage gyres in the world’s oceans.

 Many of the plastics that end up in the ocean take an enormous length of time to decay, but they often break down into smaller and smaller pieces along their decomposition journey.
 These small pieces are consumed by marine life and may kill the animal or enter the food chain.
-That plastic fork that you ate with for 5 minutes and then threw away is now likely going to part of the planet for longer than your lifetime because there really is no ‘away’ for plastic.
+The plastic fork that you use for 5 minutes and then throw away is now likely going to part of the planet for longer than your lifetime, because there really is no ‘away’ for plastic.

 The single use that lasts forever